 Ramen noodles are prepared with 4 ingredients: wheat flour, salt, water, and kansui (かん水 – かんすい).
 Kansui is an alkaline solution that originates in Mongolia which adds to ramen its unique flavor characteristics.
 Eggs can be used as an alternative.

-In a ラーメン屋 menu, you will also find 餃子 (ぎょうざ – gyōza) a Chinese dumpling which can be boiled, steamed, or pan-fried and is filled with meat or chopped vegetables.
+In a ramen ya menu, you will also find 餃子 (ぎょうざ – gyōza).
+This is a Chinese dumpling that can be boiled, steamed, or pan-fried and is filled with meat or chopped vegetables.
 The Japanese version is usually the pan-fried one and may be served with soy sauce, wasabi, karashi (mustard), or other condiments.

-In Kumamoto City, in Kyūshū island, you can find a recipe created in 1954, in which a mild-flavored sauce is combined with a chicken bone and vegetable broth over a tonkotsu (pork bone) base.
+- In Kumamoto City, on Kyūshū island, you can find a recipe created in 1954.
+Here, a mild-flavored sauce is combined with a chicken bone and vegetable broth over a tonkotsu (pork bone) base.
 The soup includes its own specially-flavored oil, with roasted, crumbled garlic chips scattered on top.
 Sapporo, the capital of the Hokkaido region, is well known as the miso ramen homeland.
 In the city, there is an entire street dedicated to ramen restaurants.
 Butter, soybeans, and corn are added.

-About soba, there is another dish name that is very popular: 焼きそば (やきそば) where 焼き comes from the verb 焼く which means “to bake, to grill”.
+About soba, there is another dish name that is very popular: Yakisoba 焼きそば (やきそば).
+Yaki – 焼き comes from the verb 焼く which means “to bake, to grill”.
 Yakisoba is prepared by frying ramen noodles (not the soba ones!) together with chopped vegetables and bite-sized pork on a big electric stovetop.
-It is very simple to do at home, just adding the yakisoba sauce, salt and pepper.
+It is very simple to do at home, just adding the yakisoba sauce, salt, and pepper.

-When the noodles are served cold and separated from the hot soup, the ramen, soba or udon dish is called つけ麵: you will have to dip your men in the soup, and then add the condiments you prefer, which are eggs, nori, chashu, and negi.
+When the noodles are served cold and separated from the hot soup, the ramen, soba, or udon dish is called Tsukemen – つけ麵.
+You will have to dip your men in the soup, and then add the condiments you prefer, which are eggs, nori, chashu, and negi.
 It is very common to eat つけめん during summertime.
 This dish was invented in 1961 in Tōkyō and now it is very popular in the United States.